Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 2: Synthetic Data Curation and Self-Iteration

 Preference data with pairs of positive and negative samples can be used to align model outputs with human values and priorities (e.g., helpfulness, safety, coherence) by training models to distinguish and generate preferred responses over alternatives.
 Additionally, preference-based training can also enhance reasoning by refining the logical flow, relevance, and reliability of outputs, ensuring reasoned conclusions align with the facts.

 \textbf{Preference data in outcome level}.
 Traditionally, outcome-level preference data relies on human annotations.
-Due to the substantial cost of human labeling~\cite{lee2024rlaifvsrlhf} and inherent variability among annotators~\cite{poddar2024personalizingrlhf}, scalable and automated solutions are desirable.
+Due to the substantial cost of human labeling~\citep{lee2024rlaifvsrlhf} and inherent variability among annotators~\citep{poddar2024personalizingrlhf}, scalable and automated solutions are desirable.
 An intuitive way for scaling preference data is the use of reward models.
-Yuan \emph{et al.}~\cite{yuan2025selfrewardinglanguagemodels} use self-generated rewards from the LLM to obtain preference pairs and optimize the same LLM iteratively.
-Pang \emph{et al.}~\cite{pang2024irpo} extend this framework to reasoning tasks by generating CoT solutions.
-LongReward~\cite{zhang2024longreward} uses LLM to provide reward on four human-designed dimensions: helpfulness, logicality, faithfulness, and completeness to enhance the reward reliability and effectively improve long-context SFT models.
-Differently, Jiao \emph{et al.}~\cite{jiao2024processrewardsysthesizing} rank complete trajectories by their accumulated PRM scores.
-STILL-1~\cite{jiang2024still1} employs an ORM to select high-quality preference pairs for iterative DPO, further enhancing the ORM through active learning.
-Similarly, Tu \emph{et al.}~\cite{tu2025iterativedpo} perform multiple DPO rounds, but instead improve the PRM with annotations from a stronger model.
-For general instruction-following, CoT-Self-Instruct~\cite{yu2025cotselfinstruct} focuses on generating high-quality instructions and constructs preference pairs for DPO by sampling $K$ responses for each candidate instruction, and using an RM to score them, taking the minimum as the instruction-level quality.
+Yuan \emph{et al.}~\citep{yuan2025selfrewardinglanguagemodels} use self-generated rewards from the LLM to obtain preference pairs and optimize the same LLM iteratively.
+Pang \emph{et al.}~\citep{pang2024irpo} extend this framework to reasoning tasks by generating CoT solutions.
+LongReward~\citep{zhang2024longreward} uses LLM to provide reward on four human-designed dimensions: helpfulness, logicality, faithfulness, and completeness to enhance the reward reliability and effectively improve long-context SFT models.
+DPPrefSyn~\citep{gao2026dpprefsyn} learns private preference models from human preference data and then synthesizes new preference pairs on public prompts under differential privacy guarantees.
+SAO~\citep{yin2025sao} removes external annotators by letting the target LLM generate prompts, responses, and self-evaluated preferences for its own alignment.
+EvoLM~\citep{li2026evolm} trains a rubric generator and a policy together, using rubric-conditioned scores on outputs from different policy checkpoints as self-generated preference signals.
+Differently, Jiao \emph{et al.}~\citep{jiao2024processrewardsysthesizing} rank complete trajectories by their accumulated PRM scores.
+STILL-1~\citep{jiang2024still1} employs an ORM to select high-quality preference pairs for iterative DPO, further enhancing the ORM through active learning.
+Similarly, Tu \emph{et al.}~\citep{tu2025iterativedpo} perform multiple DPO rounds, but instead improve the PRM with annotations from a stronger model.
+For general instruction-following, CoT-Self-Instruct~\citep{yu2025cotselfinstruct} focuses on generating high-quality instructions and constructs preference pairs for DPO by sampling $K$ responses for each candidate instruction, and using an RM to score them, taking the minimum as the instruction-level quality.
+MADPO~\citep{rho2026madpo} trains an RM to estimate pairwise preference margins and uses these margins to weight DPO samples, so hard pairs receive stronger learning signals while easy pairs are still preserved.